reinierdevalk/abtab/README.md

     java version "x.y.z" ...

-If the output shows a version that is too old, or an error like `bash: java: command not found`, indicating that Java is not installed, proceed to Step 2.
+If the output shows a version that is too old, or an error like `bash: java: command not found`, indicating that Java is not installed, proceed to Steps 2 and 3.

 ### 2. Installing and updating
 >:warning: **Note** Keep track of the installation path during installation, as you may need it in Step 3.